-- 6. Subcontracts.
+6. Subcontracts.
 The contractor or subcontractor will insert in any subcontracts the clauses contained in subparagraphs 1 through 11 in this paragraph A and such other clauses as HUD or its designee may by appropriate instructions require, and a copy of the applicable prevailing wage decision, and also a clause requiring the subcontractors to include these clauses in any lower tier subcontracts.
-The prime contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all the contract clauses in this paragraph. - 7.
-Contract termination; debarment.
-A breach of the contract clauses in 29 C.F.R.
-5.5 may be grounds for termination of the contract and for debarment as a contractor and a subcontractor as provided in 29 C.F.R.
-5.12. - 8.
-Compliance with Davis-Bacon and Related Act Requirements.
+The prime contractor shall be responsible for the compliance by any subcontractor or lower tier subcontractor with all the contract clauses in this paragraph.

+7. Contract termination; debarment.
+A breach of the contract clauses in 29 C.F.R. § 5.5 may be grounds for termination of the contract and for debarment as a contractor and a subcontractor as provided in 29 C.F.R. § 5.12.

+8. Compliance with Davis-Bacon and Related Act Requirements.
 All rulings and interpretations of the Davis-Bacon and Related Acts contained in 29 C.F.R.
-Parts 1, 3, and 5 are herein incorporated by reference in this contract. - 9.
-Disputes concerning labor standards.
+Parts 1, 3, and 5 are herein incorporated by reference in this contract.

+9. Disputes concerning labor standards.
 Disputes arising out of the labor standards provisions of this contract shall not be subject to the general disputes clause of this contract.
 Such disputes shall be resolved in accordance with the procedures of the Department of Labor set forth in 29 C.F.R.
 Parts 5, 6, and 7.
-Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and HUD or its designee, the U.S. Department of Labor, or the employees or their representatives. - 10. (i) Certification of Eligibility.
-By entering into this contract the contractor certifies that neither it (nor he or she) nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of Section 3(a) of the Davis-Bacon Act or 29 C.F.R.
-5.12(a)(1) or to be awarded HUD contracts or participate in HUD programs pursuant to 24 C.F.R.
-Part 24. - (ii) No part of this contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of Section 3(a) of the Davis-Bacon Act or 29 C.F.R.
-5.12(a)(1) or to be awarded HUD contracts or participate in HUD programs pursuant to 24 C.F.R.
-Part 24. - (iii) The penalty for making false statements is prescribed in the U.S. Criminal Code, 18 U.S.C.
-1001.
-Additionally, U.S. Criminal Code, Section 1 01 0, Title 18, U.S.C., "Federal Housing Administration transactions", provides in part: "Whoever, for the purpose of . . . influencing in any way the action of such Administration..... makes, utters or publishes any statement knowing the same to be false..... shall be fined not more than \$5,000 or imprisoned not more than two years, or both." - 11.
-Complaints, Proceedings, or Testimony by Employees.
+Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and HUD or its designee, the U.S. Department of Labor, or the employees or their representatives.

+10. (i) Certification of Eligibility.
+By entering into this contract, the contractor certifies that neither it (nor he or she) nor any person or firm who has an interest in the contractor's firm is a person or firm ineligible to be awarded Government contracts by virtue of Section 3(a) of the Davis-Bacon Act or 29 C.F.R. § 5.12(a)(1) or to be awarded HUD contracts or participate in HUD programs pursuant to 24 C.F.R.
+Part 24.

+(ii) No part of this contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of Section 3(a) of the Davis-Bacon Act or 29 C.F.R. § 5.12(a)(1) or to be awarded HUD contracts or participate in HUD programs pursuant to 24 C.F.R.
+Part 24.

+(iii) The penalty for making false statements is prescribed in the U.S. Criminal Code, 18 U.S.C. § 1001.
+Additionally, the U.S. Criminal Code at 18 U.S.C. § 1010 provides in part, that: "[w]hoever, for the purpose of... influencing in any way the action of [HUD], makes, passes, utters or publishes any statement knowing the same to be false... shall be fined under [the U.S. Criminal Code] or imprisoned not more than two years, or both."
+Accordingly, the fine for this type of offense for individuals is "not more than \$5,000" and for organizations "not more than \$10,000".
+See, 18 U.S.C. § 3571.

+11. Complaints, Proceedings, or Testimony by Employees.
 No laborer or mechanic to whom the wage, salary, or other labor standards provisions of this Contract are applicable shall be discharged or in any other manner discriminated against by the Contractor or any subcontractor because such employee has filed any complaint or instituted or caused to be instituted any proceeding or has testified or is about to testify in any proceeding under or relating to the labor standards applicable under this Contract to his employer.

-CDBG-DR Program Davis-Bacon and Related Acts Policy February 14, 2021 Page 44 / 54